-Have you noticed your Shih Tzu hesitating when they going up or down the stairs?
+Have you noticed your Shih Tzu hesitating when he is going up or down the stairs?

-He never used to do that, but you find he is doing it more and more.
+He never used to do that before, but every day he is hesitating longer and more often.

-As a dog ages, their ability to go up and down the stairs decline.
+As a dog ages, its ability to go up and down the stairs declines.

-Joint and back problems are more prone in bigger dogs, but even a small Shih Tzu can suffer from these issues too.
+Joint and back problems are more prone to happen with bigger dogs, but even a small Shih Tzu can suffer from these issues.

 And although this condition is more common in an older Shih Tzu, it's not unheard of for a young Shih Tzu to have some of the same afflictions or injuries.

 The most common reason for a dog's unwillingness to use the stairs is a back injury.

 Spinal disk slips or ruptures are not very common in a Shih Tzu, but it does happen.